What is Toxic Shock Syndrome?

 What are the symptoms of TSS?

 In general, TSS symptoms can develop as soon as 12 hours after a surgical procedure.
-Symptoms usually develop in 3 to 5 days in women who are menstruating and using tampons.
+Symptoms usually develop in 3 to 5 days in individuals who are menstruating and using tampons or menstrual cups.

-If you experience the above symptoms after using tampons or after a surgery or skin injury, contact your health care provider immediately.
+If you experience the above symptoms after using tampons, a menstrual cup or after a surgery or skin injury, contact your health care provider immediately.

 What should I do if I think I have TSS?